Residential and commercial electrical services when you need them and at the right price.

-We depend on electricity.
-Today, everything seems to be electronic and when the electricity to our home is interrupter for some reason, our lives come to a halt and we are quite inconvenienced.
+We depend on electricity everyday but we often forget that electrical service panel safety is important.
+Blue Crest Electric understands that everything seems to be electronic and when the electricity to our home is interrupted for some reason, our lives come to a halt and we are quite inconvenienced.
 Almost every home has five or more large appliances, and most people have at least one computer, a microwave, a stereo system, one or more televisions, cell phones, clock radios, and the list goes on.
 Some of us consider many of these things as basic necessities of life, and all require electricity to function.

 A 2003 survey by the Canadian Department of Natural Resources found that 63% of homes were constructed before 1980.
 Many of these older homes are still using the originally installed electrical equipment.
 Some have only a 60-amp electrical service providing power to the home.
 These electrical systems were installed at a time when the average load on the system was much less than what it is today and perhaps even decades before many of our modern electronic conveniences were even invented.
 These facts point to a problem.
 Older homes are at risk, unless the electrical system has been consistently and carefully maintained or completely upgraded.
 Aging or neglected electrical systems may not be able to safely handle the demands placed upon them by today’s homeowner.

-Serious consideration to full panel replacement is recommended if you have any of the following:
+Serious consideration to full electric panel replacement is recommended if you have any of the following:

 The split-bus panel presents unique challenges as well.
 Instead of the main breaker found on current updated panels, these panels have a smaller breaker feeding the bottom half of the panel.
 These smaller breakers have been known to melt or burn due to the excessive demand placed on them.
 Given today’s energy needs, split-buss panels probably would not be considered a safe option any more.